 1. Meet with your boss.

 It might be tempting to tell your work bestie that you’re expecting, but no matter how safe you believe your secret to be, make sure your boss is the very first person to know.
-It’s just the right thing to do and you’ll be glad you handled the situation professionally when asking for additional leave or when you need some flexibility toward the end of your pregnancy (need to work from home because you’re too big to fit into anything other than stretch pants? the struggle is real).
+It’s just the right thing to do and you’ll be glad you handled the situation professionally when asking for additional leave or when you need some flexibility toward the end of your pregnancy (as in… when you need to work from home because you’re too big to fit into anything other than stretch pants.
+The struggle is real, ladies).

 Although you may still be deciding your post baby plans, be transparent about your current thoughts.
 Also, be sure to make clear your intentions to provide a smooth and thorough transition.